nicolasbauw/ffi-asm/README.md

 This is a mini-howto for people wanting to call assembly functions from their Rust code.
 - assembly is not inline assembly, but a separate .s source file
-- just replace mnemonics to fit your target CPU (here, two examples for armv6 and aarch64)
+- just replace mnemonics to fit your target CPU (here, three examples for armv6, aarch64 and riscv64)

 Cross-compilation for Raspberry Pi 1B:
 ```